19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 We’re big fans of an all-in-one product, and this BB cream from Trish McEvoy does it all.
 It primes your skin, evens out its tone and simultaneously hydrates your skin while controlling oil.
 Like many luxury makeup products, the skin care benefits of this product are built in — peptides in the formulation help to improve your skin’s texture, while SPF coverage helps to prevent skin damage and aging caused by UVA and UVB rays.

-Unlike other similar creams, this option provides much more coverage than a tinted moisturizer, and is definitely buildable for anywhere from a medium to full coverage.
+Unlike other similar creams, this option provides much more coverage than a tinted moisturizer, and it’s definitely buildable for anywhere from a medium to full coverage.